Individual Pumpkin Pies without Crust (aka Pumpkin Custards)

 - Evaporated milk – NOT sweetened condensed milk.

-- Whisk – whisking ensures you get the ingredients thoroughly mixed and smooth before adding the evaporated milk.
+- WHISK:Whisking ensures you get the ingredients thoroughly mixed and smooth before adding the evaporated milk.

 Can you freeze cooked pumpkin pie filling?

 - Is it even pumpkin pie without whipped cream?
-While I love fresh whipped cream as I make for my Gluten Free Strawberries and Cream Cake, I’m a sucker for Cool Whip on my pumpkin pie. #dontjudge
+While I love the fresh whipped cream I make for my Gluten Free Strawberries and Cream Cake, I’m a sucker for Cool Whip on my pumpkin pie. #dontjudge

 - And if you want to know what to do with leftover pumpkin pie filling, try these Pumpkin Pie Greek Yogurt Parfaits!